MagaValiyev/SUAS-Object-Detection/README.md

 **A YOLOv8 model for manikin and A4 paper detection:**
 - [ ] Clean 25k human dataset
-[ ] (Manual collection of images (using drone or photographing from high point)) [ ] Labelling of human using SAM
+- [ ] Manual collection of images (using drone or photographing from high point)
+- [ ] Labelling of human using SAM
-[ ] Manual labelling of A4 paper
+- [ ] Manual labelling of A4 paper
-[ ] Automatic labelling using pre-trained model
+- [ ] Automatic labelling using pre-trained model
+- [ ] Comparing model success using validation dataset

+Number of images:
+- 30k per class

+**A YOLOv8 model for character recognition (36 classes):**
+- [ ] Manual collection of images (using drone or photographing from high point)
+- [ ] Manual labelling
+- [ ] Automatic labelling using pre-trained models
-[ ] Comparing model success using validation
+- [ ] Comparing model success using validation dataset

-Important details:
+Number of images:
+- 2k per class

+**Important details when collecting images:**
 - Shade
 - Light
 - Rotation
 - Degree of camera

-Number of images:
-- 30k per class

-Procedure:
+**Procedure:**
 - Make 5 detections for one object
+- Make 5
 - Save results in SQLite

-Target goal:
+**Target goal:**
 - Choose the most frequent result
 - The result's frequency - the 2nd frequent result's frequency > 20%

-**A YOLOv8 model for character recognition:**
-- [] Manual collection of images (using drone or photographing from high point)

 For shapes detection:
 - Train general YOLOv8 model for paper detection on ground
 - Train 4 models for classification of: